MilesRayne/MilesRayne/README.md

 My primary strength definitely lies on the back end.

 My preferred stack is Vue, NestЈS and PostgreSQL, but I've also built applications using frameworks and technologies such as Angular, Express, MySQL and others.
-TypeScript is simply amazing! 🤩
+Love TypeScript.

 I dabble with DevOps stuff from time to time, so I have some experience in using Docker, Jenkins, AWS, ...

 A complete list of my skills can be found on [my resume](https://drive.google.com/file/d/1yTOcrKftUifWNG7Z1_Y2DUcIdDPhdJJo/view).

-You can also visit [my LinkedIn profile](https://www.linkedin.com/in/rajkovicmilos/)! ❤️
+You can also visit [my LinkedIn profile](https://www.linkedin.com/in/rajkovicmilos/).